The impact of GDPR on HR and Recruitment

 Of the new GDPR, Ian Hughes, CEO of Consumer Intelligence Ltd, says of the new regulations: “GDPR is as much a part of a consumer’s property as the contents of their house.
 You wouldn’t go into their house and take their property without their permission, and you can’t take their data without their permission.
 That means you need to give people a reason to want to share their information with you.
 Companies that focus on what is the benefit for the customer, and are trusted by the customer not to abuse the property they are giving, are more likely to get consent than those who don’t.
 You have to see GDPR through a customer lens in order to succeed in being compliant.”

 Erin Gilliam, Content Marketer at Mopinion, adds: “There is talk of companies being potentially subject to fines issued by data protection authorities should they fail to adhere to protocols.
 These are said to be fines that are proportionate with the size and/or revenue of the company, meaning that they’re likely to go after the larger companies first.
-However this doesn’t necessarily mean smaller businesses are in the clear as many of these larger corporates happen to work with smaller, niche SaaS providers (third party software).

 “What’s also interesting is that many businesses, despite the upcoming changes in legislation, still have a lax attitude towards the whole affair, which is perhaps a bit unwise.
 It’s likely that businesses won’t feel pushed to take action until they witness a few large incidents among other businesses.”